NeamulKabir/EnsembleFam/README.md

 An example command to execute EnsembleFam: `./run.sh  ../data  86  ../data/train.txt  ../data/test.txt`

-**Note:** Feature collection using BLAST may require some time depending on the data size.
+**Note:** Feature collection step using BLAST may require some time depending on the data size.

 ## Twilight zone accuracy
 To calculate twilight zone accuracy or homology based accuracy, bash script `twilight_zone_run.sh` command can be used.
 It first calcuates the homology between training and test set, then calculates  accuracy for different identity level.
 To run this command, `run.sh` needs to be executed first. `twilight_zone_run.sh` requires two parameters: *cur_dir* and *num_class*.